MicrosoftDocs/entra-docs/docs/identity/monitoring-health/workbook-risk-analysis.md

 **This workbook:**

 - Provides visualizations of where in the world risk is being detected.
-- Allows you to understand the trends in real time vs. Offline risk detections.
+- Allows you to understand the trends in real time vs. offline risk detections.
 - Provides insight into how effective you are at responding to risky users.

 ## How to access the workbook